eastermukora/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit lists the contents of the current directory 2-bring_me_home changes current directory to ~HOME 4-listmorefiles lists all files including extensions
+1-listit lists the contents of the current directory 2-bring_me_home changes current directory to ~HOME 4-listmorefiles lists all files including extensions 5-listfilesdigitonly lists all files including . files with UIDS